aniketwattamwar/LLMGenAI-Engineer-Interview-Questions/Interview_Questions.md

 ### Q. Explain various guardrails for Agentic Systems?

 **A.** Agents can go in loops and cost you $$$ huge amount, set recursion_limit and max steps reached and force it to terminate.
 Tool Authorization where a layer of restrictions can be added and never to include api keys or root access to any tools.
 Misinterpretation of requests can lead to scenarios like sending 10k emails to customers, sending wrong info to someone else.
 In this scenario add Human in the loop to validate actions are correct or not.
 Pause the state and wait for command from the Human to proceed further.
 Schema validation and serialization is important while passing information from agent to agent, Use of libraries like Pydantic help in securing these issues in development itself.
 Personal Information must never be shown to LLMs or should never show the user.
 Add rules to hide them beforehand.

+### Q. Common mistakes to avoid while creating Agents?

+**A.** Over complicate agents, keep it simple for the task and be specific for example for finance make it financial data analyst rather than research agent.
+Choose the right architecture.
+Everything does not require multi agents or strict flows.
+Understand what works for your use case.
+Neglecting production concerns like observability, monitoring, token usage, api calls, idle agents.

 ## Vector Databases & RAG